vrtbl/passerine/README.md

 (sorted_lower, sorted_higher) = (sort lower, sort higher)
 ```

 This is a more complex assignment than the first one we saw.
 In this example, the pattern `(sorted_lower, sorted_higher)` is being matched against the expression `(sort lower, sort higher)`.
-This pattern is a *tuple* destructuring, and is equivalent to:
+This pattern is a *tuple* destructuring, if you've ever used Python or Rust, I'm sure you're familiar with it.
+This assignment is equivalent to:

 ```passerine
 sorted_lower  = sort lower
 sorted_higher = sort higher
 ```

-There's no real reason to use destructuring here.
+There's no real reason to use tuple destructuring here – idiomatically, just using `sort lower` and `sort higher` is the better solution.
 We discuss pattern matching in depth in the [next section](#pattern-matching).

 Passerine also supports higher order functions (this should come as no surprise):